mazenrikab/ProjetMobileNewsApp/README.md

 <a href = "img/refresh_button.png"> <img src = "img/refresh_button.png" width ="300"/> <a>

-When I click on an article (CardView), a WebWiew shows up :
+When I click on an article (CardView), a WebView shows up :

   <a href = "img/web_view.png"> <img src = "img/web_view.png" width ="300"/> <a>